pnnl/hexwatershed/README.md

 2. A DEM

 # Contact
+We are now using the Issue (https://github.com/pnnl/hexwatershed/issues) for Q&A.
-Please contact Chang Liao (chang.liao@pnnl.gov) if you have any questions.
+For other types of questions, please contact Chang Liao (chang.liao@pnnl.gov).